mandpd/logseq-plugin-github-get/README.md

 ## Suggested Use

-Create a new logseq graph in the root of your code repository under a `\docs` folder.
+Create a new logseq graph in the root of your code repository under a `/docs` folder.
 The logseq Journal can be used to document the day-by-day development progress.
 As code is developed and pushed to Github, the code can be retrieved and inserted into a Logseq page block using this plugin.
 The code can then be documented using Logseq's extensive note taking capabilities.